MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

     - **Metadata always accessible**: Some metadata should be available regardless of application state.
       They can be stored on remote servers for centralized management, or stored locally when network connectivity is lost.

-    - **Metadata accessible ahen the application is installed or started**: Other metadata may only be available when the application is installed or started:
+    - **Metadata accessible when the application is installed or started**:
+      Other metadata may only be available when the application is installed or started:

-        -   Get property: Applications can retrieve runtime properties when they are started,
+        -   Properties: Applications can retrieve runtime properties when they are started,
-        -   Get resource as stream: Resources can be accessed using ``Feature.getResourceAsStream("resource_path")`` once the application is installed.
+        -   Resources: Application's resources can be accessed using ``Feature.getResourceAsStream("resource_path")`` once the application is installed.

 - **Application with UI or No UI**: The kernel handles different types of applications based on their interface requirements: